wziz/CarND-Traffic-Sign-Classifier_Project/writeup.md

     return logits
 ```
+### Hyper-Parameters
 To train the model I used the mini-batch and Adam optimizer.
+As the Adam optimizer adjusts the learning steps according to the gradients in the past steps, trying this optimizer as first step is in my opinion a good choice.

 To achieve a higher accuracy both on training set und validation set, I used the accuracy of both sets as condition to stop the training.
 For my model I set the accuracy of both sets to 95%.
 In this way, the neural network is enough trained and also not over fitted.
+The model had achieved this goal after running 140 epochs (please refer the results of 46th cell of the Ipython notebook).

+Besides the number of epochs, the other hyper-parameters I used are as follow:
+* batch size: 128 --> as I have 34799 examples in the training set, the batch size of 128 turned to have ~280 iterations to go through the training set, which in my opinion a good balance of speed and stochastic.
+* learning rate: 0.001 --> it was a good start point for this model and training set.
+As the training achieved the goal really fast, I didn't used any learning-rate-optimization-methods such as learning-rate-decay to speed up the training.

 As results my model got:
 * training set accuracy of 99.9%